kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 Dealing with distributions
 ===========================

-Values from various distribution functions are easily calculated in R.  There are functions in R
+Values from various distribution functions are easily calculated in R.

 Direct probability from a distribution
 ----------------------------------------